webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

  }</pre>
 </li>
 <li>
 <p>Save and reload.
 If you don’t get a vertical scrollbar, increase the <code>height</code> value for <code>#second</code>.
 (What kind of giant monitor do you have, anyway?)
 The tall blue element extends beyond the bottom of the window.
-Scroll the page downward, and keep an eye on the grey square in the top left-hand corner. <code>#inner</code> is now fixed in position 1em from the top of the window and 1em from the left side, therefore as you scroll, the grey box stays in the same place on the screen.</p>
+Scroll the page downward, and keep an eye on the gray square in the top left-hand corner. <code>#inner</code> is now fixed in position 1em from the top of the window and 1em from the left side; therefore as you scroll, the gray box stays in the same place on the screen.</p>
 </li>
 </ol>

 == Conclusion ==

 Absolutely positioned elements are removed entirely from the document flow.
 They will overlap other content unless you make room for them.
 If all child elements of a container are absolutely positioned, the parent’s height will collapse to zero.
-Absolutely positioned elements are positioned with respect to a containing block, which is the nearest postioned ancestor.
+Absolutely positioned elements are positioned with respect to a containing block, which is the nearest positioned ancestor.
 If there is no positioned ancestor, the viewport will be the containing block.

 Elements with fixed positioning are fixed with respect to the viewport—the viewport is always their containing block.
 They always appear at the same place inside the browser window when viewed on screen; when printed, they will appear on each page.
 The positions of each edge of an absolutely positioned element can be specified with the <code>top</code>, <code>right</code>, <code>bottom</code> and <code>left</code> properties.
 The value of each property specifies the distance of that edge to the corresponding edge of the element’s containing block.

 All positioned elements are rendered at a certain stack level within a stacking context.
 You can change the stack level of a positioned element using the <code>z-index</code> property.
-When <code>z-index</code> is specified as an integer value, the element establishes a local stacking context for its descentants.
+When <code>z-index</code> is specified as an integer value, the element establishes a local stacking context for its descendants.
 }}
 {{Notes_Section}}
 {{Compatibility_Section